 With the above properties, we know what kind of worker we'll be advertising, but not how the ATC will reach it.
 There are two options: either directly advertising an address reachable by the ATC, or by forwarding a local address via a reverse SSH tunnel to the TSA, who will then advertise its tunnelled address to the ATC.

-To directly advertise an address to the TSA, set the following
+To directly advertise an address to the TSA, set the following properties on the

 The address of the Garden server to advertise to the TSA.
 Note that this must be the external address.
 If omitted, Groundcrew will automatically determine this address, so you probably won't need to specify it.